Bachery/Demystifying-UMAP/README.md

 ## Citation

 If this repository is useful in your research, please cite the paper above.
-A formatted citation entry can be added once the final publication metadata is available.
+A formatted citation entry will be added once the final publication metadata is available.

 ## License